natereid72/PKS-Ninja-Lab-Patch/README.md

-# PKS-Ninja-CC-P1
+# PKS-Ninja-Patch

+## This script is a stop-gap fix for issues in the current PKS-Ninja lab template.

-## Use this file immediately after deploying ninja lab v10 template.
+## Use this file immediately after deploying lab v10 template.

 ### Fixes:

+- CLI-VM
   - DNS name resolution
   - PKS pipeline install

 ### Directions:

-- Execute `source cc-bandaid.sh` at the command line on cli-vm
+- Execute `source cc-p1.sh` at the command line on cli-vm